Get notified when SBUX files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Current filing · verify on EDGAR →

-Restructuring and impairments decreased $3 million, largely due to lapping costs associated with the simplification of our support organization in the prior year, partially offset by costs associated with the closure of coffeehouses in the current year.
+Restructuring and impairments decreased $91 million, largely due to lapping costs associated with the simplification of our support organization in the prior year.

 Added in current filing · verify on EDGAR →